 The sijo is a traditional structured three-line Korean poetic form.
 It has been the most popular form of lyric verse in Korea for over five hundred years and is considered a classic example of traditional Korean fine arts.
 Through the sijo, students may be introduced to not only a unique, lesser-known form of poetry, but also a culture little explored.

 Here you can find resources intended to aid teachers interested in bringing the sijo to their classrooms.

-Reading and Writing the Sijo (.doc) - a suggested outline for teaching sijo in a language arts classroom, intended for grades 7-12.
-Written by Mrs. Tracy Kaminer, Marist School, GA.
+Reading and Writing the Sijo by Tracy Kaminer (.doc) - a suggested outline for teaching sijo in a language arts classroom, intended for grades 7-12

-Korean Sijo (.doc) - a lesson plan with a focus on translations and the cultural aspect of sijo, intended for grades 9-12.
-Written by Ms. Amy Stoltenberg, Highland High School, IA.
+Korean Sijo by Amy Stoltenberg (.doc) - a lesson plan with a focus on translations and the cultural aspect of sijo, intended for grades 9-12

 Video index - Video examples of three teachers using the sijo in their classes.
 Includes Ms Tracy Kaminer (Randolph-Macon Academy, Front Royal, VA), Ms Elizabeth Jorgensen and Ms Heidi Hamilton (Arrowhead Union High School, Hartland, WI), and Mr Chuck Newell (Notre Dame High School, Chattanooga, TN).